HVision-NKU/CamoFormer/README.md

 - [2022/12/08] Releasing the whole COD benchmarking results (21 models).
 - [2022/12/08] Creating repository.

 > We invite all to contribute in making it more acessible and useful.
-If you have any questions about our work, feel free to contact me via e-mail (bowenyin@mail.nankai.edu.cn & andrewhoux@gmail.com).
+If you have any questions about our work, feel free to contact me via e-mail (bowenyin@mail.nankai.edu.cn).
 And if you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX]()).

 ## 2. Get Start